Lagrange top: integrability according to Liouville and examples of analytic solutions: Horizontal precession around of gravity vector.

 and we get the solution $\theta(t)=\frac{b}{I_3\dot\psi_0} t, \varphi(t)=\frac{\pi}{2}, \psi(t)=\dot\psi_0 t+\frac{3\pi}{2}$.
 Substituting these functions into Eq. (\ref{6.3}) we obtain the rotation matrix which turns out to be the composition of two rotations: counterclockwise around ${\bf e}_2$ axis and clockwise around ${\bf e}_3$ axes

 where

-Thus the Lagrange top lounched with the rotation rate $\dot\psi_0$ and precession rate $\dot\theta_0=\frac{b}{I_3\dot\psi_0}$ will precess without nutation in the horizontal plane.
+Thus the Lagrange top lounched with the rotation rate $\dot\psi_0$ and precession rate $\dot\theta_0=\frac{b}{I_3\dot\psi_0}$ will precess around ${\bf k}$ in the horizontal plane.
 A slow spinning top must precess at high speed to stay on this plane.
 A fast spinning top precesses slowly.
+The relationship between frequencies of rotation and precession does not depend on the geometry of the top.